-Food Preparation and Nutrition GCSE AQA 8585
+GCSE AQA 8585

-This specification is the new GCSE that has replaced both Food Technology and Catering.
-It is a combination of both GCSE subjects and looks at the practical aspects of preparing food.
 Students learn how ingredients work together to make products and the scientific principles behind cooking.
-This is complimented by the study of nutrition and how to prepare foods for healthier living.
+This is complemented by the study of nutrition and how to prepare foods for healthier living.
 It builds on the work that all students study at KS3 in their Technology lessons.

-This is a very practical course and you will learn the twelve skill groups throughout the two years culminating in a practical exam in the spring term of Year 10.
+This is a very practical course and you will learn the twelve skill groups throughout the two years culminating in a practical exam in the final year.